poiyomi/PoiyomiDocs/docs/rendering/rendering.md

 The Render Queue tells Unity to set the sorting behavior within the Rendering Pipeline, as Unity must sort and draw objects within the Scene so that it can be show to the Camera as requested by the Render Queue.
 This plays a vital part on how the shader is rendered in-game.

-For more information on Render Queues and the Sorting Behaviors in the rendering pipeline, see the [Unity Documentation](https://docs.unity3d.com/Manual/built-in-rendering-order.html).

-:::warning
+:::danger
-**This setting is automatically set by the [Rendering Preset](/docs/general/render-preset.md) and should not be touched!** Only touch this if you absolutely know what you are doing!
+**This setting is automatically set by the [Rendering Preset](/docs/general/render-preset.md) and should not be touched!**

-If you need to change this for whatever reason, please select the proper [Rendering Preset](/docs/general/render-preset.md) instead!
+Only modify this value if you *absolutely* know what you are doing.
 :::

+For more information on Render Queues and the Sorting Behaviors in the Built-in Rendering Pipeline, see the [Unity Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.unity3d.com/Manual/built-in-rendering-order.html).